Health Information Exchange (HIE), Definition & Benefits

 Evolution of Health Information Exchanges

 The history of HIEs in the US can be traced back to the early 1990s but sped up after the infamous Institute of Medicine Report, "To Err is Human," clarifying the mortality and morbidity associated with medical errors.
-As such, the Office of the National Coordinator for Health Information Technology was created with bipartisan support in 2004, and grants were awarded by the Agency for Healthcare Quality and Research (AHRQ) to different states for the creation of HIEs.
+As such, the Office of the National Coordinator for Health Information Technology was created with bipartisan support in 2004, and grants were awarded by the Agency for Healthcare Quality and Research (AHRQ) to different states to create HIEs.
 More recently, the Health Information Technology for Economic and Clinical Health (HITECH) act put the importance of HIEs into focus by increasing the use of EHRs through incentives for clinicians and hospitals.

 Types of Health Information Exchanges